matthiasn/BirdWatch/README.md

 A series of articles about the all-Clojure version is currently in the works.
 Check out **[matthiasnehlsen.com](http://matthiasnehlsen.com)** and subscribe to the newsletter if you want to stay up to date.

 ## License
-Copyright © 2014 Matthias Nehlsen.
-Distributed under the Apache License, Version 2.0.
+Copyright © 2014 **[Matthias Nehlsen](http://www.matthiasnehlsen.com)**.
+Distributed under the GNU GENERAL PUBLIC LICENSE, Version 3.
 See separate LICENSE file.